Affiliate links on Android Authority may earn us a commission. Learn more.

-Google’s Pixel 6 series is finally here and they’re the first phones powered by a custom Google SoC, dubbed Tensor.
+Google’s Pixel 6 series launched back in late 2021 and they were the first phones powered by a semi-custom Google SoC, dubbed Tensor.
 The chipset raises some big questions.
 Can it catch Apple?
-Is it really using the latest and greatest technology around?
+Was it really using the latest and greatest technology around at the time?

-The Tensor SoC is a little different from other top-end Android chipsets that were available in 2021.
-We already have plenty of information to dive into an on-paper comparison between the latest chipsets from Qualcomm (and Samsung too while we’re at it), as well as some benchmark info too.
-How is the Google Tensor vs Snapdragon 888 series chipset face-off shaping up?
+The Tensor SoC is a little different from other top-end Android chipsets that were available in 2021 and especially 2022’s processors.
+We already have plenty of information to dive into an on-paper comparison with Qualcomm’s 2021 chipset (and Samsung’s 2021 SoC too), as well as some benchmark info.
+How does the Google Tensor fare against the Snapdragon 888 series?
 Let’s take a look at how they stack up.

 Google Tensor vs Snapdragon 888 series vs Exynos 2100